Beginner’s Guide to Router Bits

 Router Bit Materials

 Router bits are typically made up of either carbide or high-speed steel (HSS).
 High-speed steel router bits are made from carbon steel and have a high heat resistance, which allows them to maintain their strength longer.
-Carbide tip bits are harder and hold their sharpness longer than HSS, meaning they have a longer lifespan.
+Carbide tip bits are more complex and hold their sharpness longer than HSS, meaning they have a longer lifespan.

 There are hundreds of options for router bits; if you’re just starting, it can be pretty confusing.
 Below are ten router bits every do-it-yourselfer should own.